babelcodes/babelcodes.github.io/_functional/PureFunction.md

 }
 ```

-can be refactored as follow (adding a payments object and returning it):
+can be refactored as follow (creating a `Charge` object and returning it):

 ```
 class Cafe {